Batman (1989 film): Casting

 Sean Young was originally cast as Vicki Vale, but was injured in a horse-riding accident prior to commencement of filming.
 Young's departure necessitated an urgent search for an actress who, besides being right for the part, could commit to the film at very short notice.
 Peters suggested Kim Basinger: she was able to join the production immediately and was cast.
 As a fan of Michael Gough's work in various Hammer horror films, Burton cast Gough as Bruce Wayne's mysterious butler, Alfred.
 Reporter Alexander Knox was portrayed by Robert Wuhl.
 In the original script, Knox was killed by the Joker's poison gas during the climax, but the filmmakers "liked [my] character so much," Wuhl said, "that they decided to let me live."
 Burton chose Billy Dee Williams as Harvey Dent because he wanted to include the villain Two-Face in a future film using the concept of an African-American Two-Face for the black and white concept, but Tommy Lee Jones was later cast in the role for Batman Forever (1995), which disappointed Williams.
 Nicholson convinced the filmmakers to cast his close friend Tracey Walter as the Joker's henchman Bob.
-Irish child actor Ricky Addison Reed was cast as Dick Grayson before the character was removed by Warren Skarren for the revised shooting script.
+Matt Damon auditioned for the role of Dick Grayson, but the role eventually went to Irish child actor Ricky Addison Reed before the character was removed by Warren Skarren for the revised shooting script.
 The rest of the cast included Pat Hingle as Commissioner Gordon, Jerry Hall as Alicia, Lee Wallace as Mayor Borg, William Hootkins as Lt.
 Eckhardt, and Jack Palance as crime boss Carl Grissom.